Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Critical exponents and thermodynamic quantities

 The empirical data from physical systems such as niobium often exhibit asymmetric critical behavior, where the divergence of $C_{V}$ is different below and above the critical temperature.
-This asymmetry arises from distinct microscopic mechanisms in the ordered (superconducting) and disordered (normal) phases.
+This asymmetry arises from distinct microscopic mechanisms in the ordered (superconducting) and disordered (normal) phases, and is supported by both theoretical models and experimental heat capacity curves \cite{stanley1971}.
+To account for this asymmetry, we adopt the piecewise power-law model